 When you are replacing HVAC equipment it is wise to insist that both you and the contractor sign the proposal or a written contract specifying in detail the work the contractor will be doing.
 Ensure this includes specific model numbers, schedule of work, and warranty conditions.
 This important step in hiring an HVAC contractor will protect you in the event of any dispute.

-If you live in the North County or San Diego area, contact Sherlock Heating & Air Conditioning, Inc on (760) 206-4167.
+If you live in the North County or San Diego area, contact Sherlock Plumbing Heating & Air, Inc on (760) 206-4167.
 We will give you a free estimate and honor our pledge to serve our customers with integrity, objectivity, and competence.